 Whether you have trouble organizing your thoughts or completing a classroom project, consultants at the Writers’ Center can help you address important questions concerning your assignment.
 The Center helps you to structure your writing, develop ideas, write clear and correct prose, and identify and correct errors.
 This service is free to all La Roche students.

 English students who maintain an above-average GPA and demonstrate a commitment to a career in English or literature may join our chapter of Sigma Tau Delta, the English honor society.
 Sigma members assist the English Department in publishing its annual literary magazine, Nuances.
 This group also sponsors on-campus events such as poetry readings.

 Study Abroad Opportunities

 You have the opportunity to expand your horizons by studying literature, language and culture in another part of the world.
-Included in the cost of tuition, our Study Abroad+Study USA program offers you the chance to travel abroad or within the United States at little or no additional cost.
+Included as part of your La Roche education, our Study Abroad+Study USA program offers you the chance to travel abroad or within the United States at little or no additional cost.
 Our students have visited England, Ireland, Scotland and Italy for courses in literature, culture and history.

 In addition to LaRoche's merit-based scholarships, we offer annual and endowed scholarships, thanks to our generous donors.